The Floured Table

 This nutella tart has a creamy, rich center filled with an easy (and generous) portion of Nutella.
 Adding a bit of heavy cream and butter ensures that the filling remains soft and smooth.
 Without this addition, Nutella can harden and dry out - or become grainy - when baked.
 This recipe has a lush, gooey Nutella center that complements the tender, buttery crust.

 In Italy, this chocolate hazelnut tart is often served as a homemade snack for children, as a birthday cake, and also at cafes and restaurants.
-Whether for children or a chocolate lover of any age, this indulgent recipe is sure to please.
+Whether for children or a chocolate lover of any age, you'll love this recipe!

 Ingredients